Quorum sensing: Yersinia

+Vibrio cholerae

+V. cholerae is a bacterial pathogen that causes cholera, a disease associated with severe contagious diarrhea that affects millions of people worldwide.
+V. cholerae is capable of strong communication between cells, and this process is referred to as quorum-sensing.
+In the small intestine, the absence of oxygen and exposure to host-produced bile salts, influence V. cholerae quorum sensing function and thus its pathogenicity.
+Quorum sensing appears to contribute to natural genetic transformation, a process that involves the uptake of V. cholerae extracellular DNA by (competent) V. cholerae cells.

 Molecules involved

 Three-dimensional structures of proteins involved in quorum sensing were first published in 2001, when the crystal structures of three LuxS orthologs were determined by X-ray crystallography.
 In 2002, the crystal structure of the receptor LuxP of Vibrio harveyi with its inducer AI-2 (which is one of the few biomolecules containing boron) bound to it was also determined.
 Many bacterial species, including E. coli, an enteric bacterium and model organism for gram-negative bacteria, produce AI-2.
 A comparative genomic and phylogenetic analysis of 138 genomes of bacteria, archaea, and eukaryotes found that "the LuxS enzyme required for AI-2 synthesis is widespread in bacteria, while the periplasmic binding protein LuxP is present only in Vibrio strains," leading to the conclusion that either "other organisms may use components different from the AI-2 signal transduction system of Vibrio strains to sense the signal of AI-2 or they do not have such a quorum sensing system at all."
+Vibrio species utilize Qrr RNAs, small non-coding RNAs, that are activated by these autoinducers to target cell density master regulators.
 Farnesol is used by the fungus Candida albicans as a quorum sensing molecule that inhibits filamentation.

 A database of quorum-sensing peptides is available under the name Quorumpeps.

 Certain bacteria can produce enzymes called lactonases that can target and inactivate AHLs.

 Researchers have developed novel molecules which block the signalling receptors of bacteria ("Quorum quenching"). mBTL is a compound that has been shown to inhibit quorum sensing and decrease the amount of cell death by a significant amount.

 Additionally, researchers are also examining the role of natural compounds (such as caffeine) as potential quorum sensing inhibitors.
 Research in this area has been promising and could lead to the development of natural compounds as effective therapeutics.